liquidg3/altair/core/vendors/altair/modules/commandcentral/README.md

 ### Command Central

+We make it easy to create command line interfaces for your Altair apps.

+### Experimental

 This is cool.
 You can build command line apps with stylesheets!

 Start by adding the _HasCommandersMixin into your module.
 Not sure how to build a module?
 It's easy, start (here)